IshmaelRoslan/UnifrogQuarto/README.md

 ## Working Guidelines

--   .sql queries into the `queries` folder
+-   .sql queries into the `SQL queries` folder

--   supporting .R scripts into `scripts`
+-   supporting .R scripts into ` R scripts`

 -   outputs from .sql queries or Athena into `csv`